 Although small, our thumbs are mighty.
 The remarkable mechanics of our thumbs allow us to use our fine motor skills—including pinching, snapping and grasping.
 That is why a painful thumb that keeps us from being able to write or grab a handle is no laughing matter.
-If your thumb is stiff, swollen or painful, and your grip feels weak, your next likely step is a visit to your healthcare provider.
-He or she will determine if arthritis is the cause of your pain, and if so, which kind of arthritis you have.
-So how will your doctor know if you have thumb arthritis?
+If you have thumb pain, your thumb is stiff or swollen, and your grip feels weak, your next likely step is diagnosing your thumb pain with a visit to your doctor’s office.
+He or she will determine if arthritis is the cause of your thumb pain, and if so, which kind of arthritis you have.

 Looking for more information on how to treat your thumb problem?
 Download our ebook